Relief package 2022: 9-euro ticket decided – federal government doubles the Corona bonus for Hartz 4

 Relief package 2022: From when?
 Payment of energy allowance and child benefit will probably only come in September?

 After the cabinet decision, the Bundestag and the Bundesrat still have to agree.
 But the yes is considered relatively safe.
 Despite a few minor discrepancies, the fundamental need for the 2022 relief package is indisputable in the federal and state governments.
 According to the government’s plans, the legislative package should come into force from June.
-However, due to bureaucratic hurdles, the payment of individual measures, such as child benefit or the flat-rate energy cost allowance, could take until September.
+However, due to bureaucratic hurdles, the payment of individual measures, such as child benefit or the flat rate for energy costs, could take until September.

 However, individual modalities could still be discussed.
 Criticism from the federal states had recently been raised because the federal government only wanted to make 2.5 billion euros available for the 9-euro ticket.
 That was not enough, some transport ministers complained.
 And social organizations were bothered by the fact that when Relief package that pensioners got nothing.